MatteoGioia/neuron/zettelkasten/University/Foundations of Data Science/FDS II - Image Processing.md

 ### Using gradient to detect edges pt.2

-Using ==partial derivatives on the x and y axis the same edge detection tecnique can be applied to a 2D image==:
+Using ==partial derivatives on the x and y axis the same edge detection technique can be applied to a 2D image==:
 - we first apply a ==2D gaussian==
 - then we do the ==derivative of the image==